mshangle1/watchmen/WATCHMEN_STEPS.md

      - Examples:

                I provide query parameter "lob" as "auto" I provide query parameter "lob" as "auto,deposit" I provide query parameter "lob" as "{{lob1}},{{lob2}}" I provide query parameter "Account" as "<account_id>"

-      "lob1" and "lob2" have to be provided on config.properties or as a runtime variable "account_id" has to be saved on the previous steps on the Scenario scope
+     "lob1" and "lob2" have to be provided on config.properties or as a runtime variable, "account_id" has to be saved on the previous steps in the Scenario scope

 ---